Theft prevention tips for drivers and managers

 If you’re asked to re-deliver to a new address, always check with your traffic office first and wait for confirmation before moving on.

 Try to travel in convoy with other trusted drivers when delivering high value or vulnerable loads.
-Be aware of bogus officials (who could be wearing stolen uniforms) or distractions: drivers may be alerted or stopped by 'other drivers' for supposed punctures, accidents, rear shutter insecure or door open, someone seeking help/directions etc
+Be aware of distractions: drivers may be alerted or stopped by 'other drivers' for supposed punctures, accidents, rear shutter insecure or door open, someone seeking help/directions etc

 Keep documentation about your load safely tucked out of sight.
 Don't talk to others about what you're doing, where you're going or what you're carrying